 Internal links are those that connect pages on your website.
-On your website, these are the links over which you have the most authority.
-Users will be taken to the same website, but to a different page, by clicking on these internal links.
+These are the links over which you have the most authority on your website.
+Users will be taken to the same website but a different page by clicking on these internal links.

 As a result, anytime you update or make changes to your website, double-check your internal links to ensure they are still functional.

 Outbound links, also known as external links, are links that lead to another website.
-For example, I’m referring to Neil Patel’s blog post on how he increased his sales by 185% by using a case study.
+For example, using a case study, I’m referring to Neil Patel’s blog post on how he increased his sales by 185%.
 Because this link goes to another website, it will be an external link.

-External links necessitate additional time spent verifying because we have no control over when they will change.
+External links necessitate additional time spent verifying because we cannot control when they change.
 As a result, you’ll need to check it periodically to determine if the connection is still active.
 Manually, of course.
 Assume I linked to a website, but the website owner removed the link a few months later.

 As a result, Google Spiders will interpret that link to the other website as a dead end when they crawl my site.
-When Google Spiders discover an excessive number of 404 error pages, the value of your website is reduced in the eyes of the search engines.
+Furthermore, when Google Spiders discover an excessive number of 404 error pages, the value of your website is reduced in the eyes of the search engines.
 So, if you assume that broken links on your website won’t hurt it, you’re mistaken.
-Not only could search engines hurt you, but there are a few other factors to consider.
+Of course, search engines could hurt you, but there are a few other factors to consider.

 Broken links can be the result of a variety of factors.
-When a user tries to access a dead link, the server always returns an error message.
+However, the server always returns an error message when a user tries to access a dead link.
 The following are some examples of web server error codes: